-As with the open and inclusive approach to the Curricular Itinerary, within the context of creativity, any/all study away programs could be relevant to the students in the Creativity Pathway.
+Each Pathway requires students to pursue purposeful engagement in a local or international context, such as study away, an internship or community-based learning.
 Ideally the opportunity would allow for exploration in an engaging way that allows students to design their coursework to meaningfully connect to their animating question.

 - Artist collaborative work with local school kids